fastrgv/RufasSok/README.md

 **v2.2.3 - 18apr17**
 * Now saves the complete game state on exit so that your progress through the levels of each puzzle file will be preserved.
+* Also includes precompiled solvers for each platform.

 **v2.2.2 - 9apr17**
 * Improved error checking in shader package;